CW3E/MET-tools/Grid-Stat/README.md

 region will be defined as a sub-domain of the StageIV grid, which can be generated in the following steps.

+### Generating user-defined lat-lon regions from Google Earth

 Naming of the lat-lon text files should be of the form
 ```
 Mask_Name.txt
 ```
-where the `Mask_Name` will match the mask's printed name in plotting routines, with underscores corresponding to blank spaces - these underscores are parsed in the plotting scripts when defining the printed name.
+where the `Mask_Name` will match the mask's printed name in plotting routines, with underscores corresponding to blank spaces - these underscores are parsed in the plotting scripts when defining the printed name with spaces.
 The formatting of the file should have the `Mask_Name` as the first line of the file.
 Each line after the first corresponds to a latitude-longitude pair defining the polygon region to be verified, with paired values separated by a single blank space.

 A variety of commonly used lat-lon regions are included in the
 ```